 Most people know that if they become disabled and cannot work, there is some type of government program that can provide disability benefits to those who qualify.
 The terminology can be confusing though—SSI, SSDI—what exactly are they, what’s the difference, and who qualifies?
-Here’s an overview to get you started.
+Here’s an overview from a Marietta injury lawyer to get you started.

 Social Security Disability Insurance (SSDI)

 SSDI is a program administered by the Social Security Administration (SSA).
 It pays monthly benefits if you become blind or disabled before reaching age 65 and can no longer work.

 - SSDI is funded by Social Security taxes (FICA)